malikaiyer/syntax-sprint/EGDD.md

 ## Presentation of Content

-*The game does not attempt to teach the content*
+*The game does not attempt to teach the content.
+There is feedback if the player chooses the wrong/right token so the player may learn as they go*

 ## Story (Brief)

-*You want to navigate the maze to get out, and the only way to do so is to collect all the right tokens and advance through the worlds*
+*You want to navigate the maze to get out, and the only way to do so is to collect the right tokens and advance through the worlds*

 ## Storyboarding